 Description: Practical testing to evaluate effect of Siloxanes on residential appliances’ performance.

-Status: Appliance testing ongoing.
+Status: Appliance testing produced initial results; additional testing ongoing.

-Considering growing demand for RNG production and injection into distribution infrastructure in North America, the testing should help both producers and developers to help determine the optimum upgrading and measurement system for siloxanes in biomethane.
+Considering growing demand for RNG production and injection into distribution infrastructure in North America, the testing should help both producers and developers to determine the optimum upgrading and measurement system for siloxanes in biomethane.

 To reduce carbon emissions and to move towards a more sustainable energy supply, there is an increasing trend of using RNG in the United States and Canada.
 Depending on the source, RNG can contain compounds that are not present in traditionally distributed natural gas such as siloxanes (See Figure 1).
 Siloxanes are man-made organosilicon compounds found in a wide range of consumer products such as detergents, shampoos, cosmetics, paper coatings and textiles.
 These products can find their way to biogas feedstock such as wastewater sludge, landfills etc.

 NYSEARCH conducted two studies, one of which was a Risk assessment of the effects of Siloxanes on residential gas appliances and gas engines by DNV-GL.
 It was based on an experimental evaluation of siloxane impacts on multiple residential appliances that was recently conducted in Europe.
-The study concluded that there were a few major differences in the appliances between Europe and North America, mainly the absence of an air-fuel ratio and controller, presence of thermocouples in appliance and different heat ex-changer configurations (and materials).
+The study concluded that there were a few major differences in the appliances between Europe and North America, mainly the absence of an air-fuel ratio and controller, presence of thermocouples in appliance and different heat exchanger configurations (and materials).
 These differences can have a significant impact on acceptable siloxane limits for these appliances.
-Hence, it was recommended that an inventory of appliances be done in NYSEARCH member areas and a measurement program be developed for tests on these appliances to identify and quantify their failure modes.
+Hence, it was recommended that an inventory of appliances be taken in NYSEARCH member areas and a measurement program be developed for tests on these appliances to identify and quantify their failure modes.

 At the conclusion of testing in Rounds 1 and 2, the results for each appliance are also being analyzed to estimate the maximum siloxane concentration that would prevent the observed failure mode from occurring over that appliance’s expected service life.
 By combining results for all the appliances tested, we will determine the maximum siloxane concentration that is expected to be acceptable for the US and Canadian residential appliance population.